BRAINWASHED is produced and directed by Nina Menkes

 Menkes’s honors include a Los Angeles Film Critics Association Award, a Guggenheim Fellowship, two fellowships from the National Endowment for the Arts, an AFI Independent Filmmaker Award, a Creative Capital Award and an International Critic’s Award (FIPRESCI Prize) for the feature documentary Massaker which premiered at the Berlinale in 2005.
 In 2011, her feature film The Bloody Child (1996) was named one of the most important films of the past 50 years by the Viennale International Film Festival, Austria.
 In 2022 she was commissioned to create the official Viennale Trailer for the 60th Anniversary of the festival, along with other major directors including Claire Denis, Ryusuke Hamaguchi Albert Serra and Sergei Loznitsa.

-Considered a cultural game-changer, her recent feature documentary BRAINWASHED: Sex- Camera-Power was made with support from Uncommon Productions, Susan Disney Lord, Abigail Disney, and the EOS World Fund.
+Considered a cultural game-changer, her recent feature documentary BRAINWASHED: Sex- Camera-Power was made with support from Tim Disney,, Susan Disney Lord, Abigail Disney, and the EOS World Fund.

 BRAINWASHED has been honored with screenings at major international film festivals including Sundance, the Berlinale, CPH:DOX, BFI-London, IDFA, Ambulante, Frameline, Karlovy Vary and the Viennale, among many others, was named on multiple BEST OF 2022 and 2023 Lists including Film Comment, IMDB, Roger Ebert, Screen Slate, The Guardian, NPR, Sight & Sound Magazine and The Association of Women Film Journalists who also cited the film as an “Outstanding Achievement by a Woman in the FIlm Industry”.

-Two of Menkes’s early feature films, Queen of Diamonds and The Bloody Child, both starring Tinka Menkes, were selected for restoration by the Academy Film Archive and Scorsese’s Film Foundation, with funding provided by the Hobson/Lucas Family Foundation.
+Menkes’s early films were selected for restoration by the Academy Film Archive and Scorsese’s Film Foundation, with funding provided by the Hobson/Lucas Family Foundation.

-Queen of Diamonds was widely hailed as “a modern masterpiece” when it was re-released in 2019, and a box set of all her narrative features is due out in late 2022, by Arbelos Films.
-In 2023, Queen of Diamonds was selected as a historically and culturally significant film and inducted into the National Film Registry at the Library of Congress.
+Queen of Diamonds, Menkes’s radical feature about a blackjack dealer (played by Tinka Menkes), was widely hailed as “a modern masterpiece” and a blu-ray box set of all her narrative features was released by Arbelos Films in 2022.
+The following year Queen of Diamonds was selected as a historically and culturally significant film and inducted into the National Film Registry at the Library of Congress.

 For further information & filmography, visit ninamenkes.com